letruong711/Terry_Stop_Frisk/README.md

 ### Background:

 When you talk about injustices, the topic of race forces itself into the forefront of most discussions.
-In recent times, due to the advancement of social media, civil injusticies have caught the attention of the public due increasing rates of police related deaths.
+In recent times, due to the advancement of social media, civil injustices have caught the attention of the public due increasing rates of police related deaths.
 As a result of social media exposure, these moments of police brutality have been captured and as a result, has been recognized by the public and local governments as a issue of racial injustice.
-As a life long Washingtonian, I wanted to investiage whether or not there is a racial bias here in the blue state of Washington. </br></p>
+As a life long Washingtonian, I wanted to investigate whether or not there is a racial bias here in the blue state of Washington. </br></p>
 Using Seattle's Open Data Program, I was able to obtain data on Terry Stops from 2014 until September of this year.
 Using machine learning and exploratory analysis, and with a goal of using a model that would predict features of a subject, can we predict whether or not a subject will get frisked?</p>

 # Exploratory Findings